EXPRESSCLUSTER/ExchangeServer/ExchangeServer2016.md

 1. Install Mailbox Role on each server.

 ## Setup Witness Server
+1. Log on the server (Active Directory server on the above configuration) will be witness server.
+1. Add **Exchange Tusted Subsystem** group to Administrators.

 ## Create Database Availability Group
+1. Start web borwser on an Exchange server.
+1. Access to http://localhost/ecp with Domain Administrator account.
+1.

 ## Edit PowerShell Files of Exchange Server
 1. Move to the following directory.